kvarak/dnd/docs/_Classes/warlock.md

 - #### Blasting Cantrip
-    Once per turn when you deal force damage to a creature with a single-target cantrip, you can push the creature up to 10 feet away from you in a straight line.
+    Once per turn when you deal force damage to a creature with a single-target cantrip, you can push the creature up to 10 ft away from you in a straight line.

 - #### Booming Cantrip
     Once per turn when you deal thunder damage to a creature with a cantrip, you can force that creature to succeed on a Strength saving throw or be knocked prone.